nielsdehaan1977/Fintech_Module21/README.md

 ![KaseiCoin3](https://github.com/nielsdehaan1977/Fintech_Module21/blob/main/Images/3.Successfull_compilation_of_Kasei_deployer_contract.jpg)

-4. Deploy the Crowdsale to a Local Blockchain Deployment of the contract to a local blockchain with Remix, MetaMask, and Ganache.
+4. Deploy the Crowdsale to a Local Blockchain (See Videos below)
+a.
+Deployment of the contract to a local blockchain with Remix, MetaMask, and Ganache.
+b.
 Using test accounts to buy new tokens from the crowdsale and then checking the balances associated with the test accounts.
+c.
 After purchasing tokens with test accounts, viewing the total supply of minted tokens and the amount of wei that has been raised by the crowdsale.

 ## Table of Content